jflamy/owlcms4/docs/Gitpod.md

 #### Seeing the effects of changes

-From that point, you can change the Java or Javascript files.
-As soon as they are saved, the Java and Javascript compilers are configured to recompile them and reload them.
+From that point, you can change the Java or JavaScript files.
+As soon as they are saved, the Java and JavaScript compilers are configured to recompile them and reload them.
 So you can just reload your browser and check.

 Some changes, however, are too complex to handle live.
 In these cases, you need to kill the mvn process by using Control-C, and relaunch a new `mvn exec:java`

 The main locations of interest are as follows

 - `src/main/java/app/owlcms/ui` contains the code for the technical officials screens.
 This code is written in Java using the Vaadin framework.
 See this [introduction](https://vaadin.com/docs/v14/flow/introduction/introduction-overview.html)
 - `frontend/components` contains the JavaScript code for the various displays (the black screens).
 Each component is coded as a Web Component.
-Web Components are Javascript files that follow a standard understood by all the modern browsers which allows them to display seamlessly.
+Web Components are JavaScript files that follow a standard understood by all the modern browsers which allows them to display seamlessly.
 The Web Components in owlcms are currently written using the [Polymer library from Google](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview).
 - Each of the displays has a corresponding Java file in `src/main/java/displays` that provides it with the data it needs.
 There are no REST interfaces, the Vaadin framework does this for us, and most importantly, allows the server to push the information to the clients as it is available without us having to do anything.